MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-visualize-overview.md

 You can use [Redash](https://redash.io/) to build dashboards and visualize data.
 [Set up Azure Data Explorer as a data source for Redash, and then visualize the data](redash.md).

-For more information about connectors and tools, see [Data connectors, tools, and integrations overview](tools-integrations-overview.md#detailed-descriptions).
+For more information about connectors and tools, see [Integrations overview](tools-integrations-overview.md#detailed-descriptions).

 ## Related content